Q: What Gear Do I Need? – Uniforms and Equipment

 Q: Are all the games played locally?

 A: Tee-ball and Little League Minor teams play against other clubs in the Brisbane Metro competition.
 This competition is made up of Carina, All-Stars (Hendra), Windsor and Pine Hills teams.
 Older teams will play against teams from across the GBL competition and may include Ipswich and Redcliffe teams.
-Field locations can be found on the website.
+Field locations can be found on our website.

 Q: When will the teams train?